 Inflationary factors such as increases in costs may adversely affect our results of operations.
 We do not believe that inflation has had a material effect on our business, financial condition or results of operations to date.
-If our costs were to become subject to significant inflationary pressures, which may increase as the United States experiences increasing inflation, we may not be able to fully offset such higher costs through price increases.
+If our costs were to become subject to significant inflationary pressures, we may not be able to fully offset such higher costs through price increases.
 Our inability or failure to do so could harm our business, financial condition or results of operations.